btcguide/btcguide.github.io/_pages/verify-receive-address/advanced.md

 Alternatively, you can use Tails, which you might already have used when [setting up your Paper Wallet](https://btcguide.github.io/setup-wallets/paper-advanced).

-1. [Verify](https://btcguide.github.io/setup-wallets/coordinate-multisig-advanced) that all the Zpub/xpub keys match on both the Cobo and the Coldcard
+1. [Verify](https://btcguide.github.io/setup-wallets/coordinate-multisig-advanced) that all the Zpub/xpub keys match on both the Keystone and the Coldcard

 ##### Electrum